 Traditionally, fillings have been silver amalgam which actually contained Mercury.
 Although many fillings can be at the back of the mouth, sometimes it’s necessary to have them in plain sight and with more advanced dental treatments available in order to help keep your teeth white and clean, there is a more preferred treatment.

-White filling is used to restore teeth when part of a tooth has been lost through decay.
+White filling is used to restore teeth when part of a tooth has been lost through tooth decay.
 A natural-coloured filling material can be bonded for minor repairs to front teeth like chipped or broken tooth corners, providing a perfect unfilled appearance.
+Sometimes fillings can’t be used when a tooth is removed due to the nerve being exposed and then a root canal treatment is required but generally, providing there is enough protection fr the nerve, a composite filling would be recommended.
+Should there be any other complications with the gum, our Endodontics treatments can help.

 White fillings are a composite of tooth coloured plastic and glass and give a much more aesthetically-pleasing look.
 An alternate type of white/tooth coloured filling known as glass ionomer fillings are made of acrylic and fine glass powder and contain and release fluoride into the tooth which helps protect the tooth from decay.